-All respondents belonging to the Muslim community who gave preference to traditional foods indicated that they preferred traditional foods because of their health benefits, the Christians preferred traditional foods since they are very tasty and the Hindus preferred traditional foods since they are not adulterated.

-Among 16 respondents who preferred traditional foods 50.00 and 50.00 per cent of respondents considered that they are healthy and tasty and 62.50 and 18.75 per cent preferred traditional foods due to their purity without any adulteration and the ingredients were locally produced.
+All respondents belonging to the Hindus and Christians of Thrissur who gave preference to traditional foods indicated that they preferred traditional foods because of their health benefits and some of the Christians preferred traditional foods since they are very tasty.
+Most of the respondents who preferred traditional foods indicated that they preferred traditional foods since they are not adulterated.
+Among 14 respondents who preferred traditional foods 92.85 and 100 per cent of respondents considered that they are healthy and tasty and 100 and 100 per cent preferred traditional foods due to their purity without any adulteration and low cost.